hipstersmoothie/sketchmine/README.md

 ### Installation

-To start contributing and developing you have to run `yarn install` to install all the necessary dependencies. after that you can switch to any package in the `./packages` folder and start to get the hands dirty 👷🏼‍.
+To start contributing and developing you have to run `yarn install` to install all the necessary dependencies. after that you can switch to any package in the `./packages` folder and start to get your hands dirty 👷🏼‍.

-If you want to run [tasks](https://docs.npmjs.com/misc/scripts) across all packages [lerna](https://lernajs.io/) comes to the rescue.
-You can use the npm scripts in the root package folder or you can execute all tasks with the `lerna run build` command to execute the `yarn build` command in every package.
-For further information check out the lerna documentation site.
+If you want to run [tasks](https://docs.npmjs.com/misc/scripts) across all packages, you'll find [Lerna](https://lernajs.io/) to be very useful.
+You can use the NPM scripts in the root package folder or you can execute all tasks with the `lerna run build` command to execute the `yarn build` command in every package.
+For further information, check out the [Lerna documentation](https://lernajs.io/). <!-- CT: I've inserted a link to Lerna docs.
+Is there a better page to link to? -->

-### How to get running
+### How to get up and running

-There are several options to get running with the library if you want to develop locally you can skip to the section [Run without docker](#run-without-docker).
-If you need to develop something with the docker image for the **CI/CD** you can decide if you want to [get running with docker-compose](#run-with-docker-compose) — the easy way or plain docker without composer. *(that is the way jenkins is using docker)*
+You have several options for getting started with the library.
+If you want to develop locally, skip ahead to the [Run without Docker](#run-without-docker) section.
+If you need to develop something on the **CI/CD** Docker image, decide if you want to use [docker-compose](#run-with-docker-compose), which is the easy way, or if you want to use plain Docker without composer (this is how Jenkins uses Docker).

-### Docker *the jenkins way* 🐳
+### Docker *the Jenkins way* 🐳

-1. you have to build the image
+1. Build the image

   ```bash
   docker build \